 In 2005, Stewart Smith earned an SEC Postgraduate Scholarship, one of the league's highest academic honors, while Jill DeVasher earned the same award in 1998.
 Mark Rourke brought the swimming and diving program its first NCAA Postgraduate Scholarship, one of the most prestigious awards offered on the national level, in 1991.

 Internationally, Greenwell's divers have done very well.
-In addition to his double-duty in China, Fleshner competed at the AT&T USA Diving Grand Prix meet in Ft.
-Lauderdale in the summer of 2010.
-Former Greenwell students Rafael Alvarez and Rourke both competed at multiple Olympic Games and both finaled at at least one Olympiad.
+In addition to his double-duty in China, Fleshner competed at the 2010 USA Diving Grand Prix meet in Ft.
+Lauderdale and the 2014 FINA Grand Prix in Malaysia.
+Former Greenwell students Rafael Alvarez and Rourke both competed at multiple Olympic Games and both finaled in at least one Olympiad.
 Roberts was the United States Olympic team alternate on the platform in 2000 after finishing third at the Olympic Trials.

 Under Greenwell's tutelage, Rourke became the first diver in conference history to win all three diving events at the SEC Championships, doing so in 1991.